Heterojunction: Nanoscale heterojunctions

 In quantum dots the band energies are dependent on crystal size due to the quantum size effects.
 This enables band offset engineering in nanoscale heterostructures.
 It is possible to use the same materials but change the type of junction, say from straddling (type I) to staggered (type II), by changing the size or thickness of the crystals involved.
 The most common nanoscale heterostructure system is ZnS on CdSe (CdSe@ZnS) which has a straddling gap (type I) offset.
 In this system the much larger band gap ZnS passivates the surface of the fluorescent CdSe core thereby increasing the quantum efficiency of the luminescence.
 There is an added bonus of increased thermal stability due to the stronger bonds in the ZnS shell as suggested by its larger band gap.
 Since CdSe and ZnS both grow in the zincblende crystal phase and are closely lattice matched, core shell growth is preferred.
 In other systems or under different growth conditions it may be possible to grow anisotropic structures such as the one seen in the image on the right.

-It has been shown that the driving force for charge transfer between conduction bands in these structures is the conduction band offset.
+The driving force for charge transfer between conduction bands in these structures is the conduction band offset.
 By decreasing the size of CdSe nanocrystals grown on TiO2, Robel et al. found that electrons transferred faster from the higher CdSe conduction band into TiO2.
 In CdSe the quantum size effect is much more pronounced in the conduction band due to the smaller effective mass than in the valence band, and this is the case with most semiconductors.
 Consequently, engineering the conduction band offset is typically much easier with nanoscale heterojunctions.
 For staggered (type II) offset nanoscale heterojunctions, photoinduced charge separation can occur since there the lowest energy state for holes may be on one side of the junction whereas the lowest energy for electrons is on the opposite side.
 It has been suggested that anisotropic staggered gap (type II) nanoscale heterojunctions may be used for photocatalysis, specifically for water splitting with solar energy.